 The duration of the dormancy period varies depending on the type of property in question, but the vast majority of property types in Delaware have a five year dormancy period.

 Abandoned or unclaimed property subject to being reported and remitted to Delaware pursuant to the Abandoned or Unclaimed Property Law includes tangible property described in 12 Del.
 C. § 1134 or a fixed and certain interest in intangible property held, issued, or owed in the course of a Holder’s business or by a government, governmental subdivision, agency, or instrumentality.
 The term includes, but is not limited to, the following:

 Note: This list represents the most common examples of general ledger related to abandoned or unclaimed property and does not address securities, equity or insurance related property types.

 The State of Delaware (“State”) takes custody of the property and is required to publish a list of property being held by the State in an attempt to reunite the property with its rightful Owner.

 Pursuant to 12 Del.
-C. §1153(c), if unclaimed property is remitted to the State in good faith, the State will defend the Holder against any claims to such property and indemnify the Holder against any liability on the claim—this applies with respect to claims by Owners or by other states.
+C. §1153(c), if abandoned or unclaimed property is remitted to the State in good faith, the State will defend the Holder against any claims to such property and indemnify the Holder against any liability on the claim—this applies with respect to claims by Owners or by other states.